How long have you been working as a celebrant?

 Do you have a particular style?

 It varies a great deal depending on circumstances.
 I have conducted funerals for young people who died suddenly as well as people in their 90s (and even 102) who had led a long life.
 In general I take my cue from what the family and friends want and I try to capture the essence of their loved one in what I write.
+I always write the tribute from scratch never from template.
 And, whatever the circumstances, I try to conduct the ceremony with respect and dignity.

 Are you religious?